 At the end of slavery, each would have had to register

-their newly found freedom with the authorities, who would require a surname.
+their newly found freedom with the authorities, who would require a

-slave owner or the place they were born or currently lived at.
+their former slave owner or the place they were born or currently lived at.

 The Americans have a similar policy to the Welsh, in

 that they like to utilise their wife's maiden name in their children's

 names.
 This naturally creates some unusual christian names, which are often

 passed on to future generations as being a family name.

 This approach to naming helps genealogists greatly, as

 does another U.S. practice, multiple naming after one's father.
 For example if you find that one of your descendants was

 Benjamin Disraeli Covington the third, you know that the next 2 back in the

 family line were also called Benjamin Disraeli.
-It all helps towards the search!
+It all helps towards the

-my experience of contacting fellow Covingtons from
+From my experience of contacting fellow Covingtons from

 U.S. than found in the UK.
 They are generally very keen on tracing their

 birthright particularly if they can trace a branch in the UK.
 Of course,

-any link with British royalty would be the ultimate
+any link with British royalty would be the ultimate find.

-(American Place Names by George R. Stewart)
+Surnames of Scotland) (American Place Names by George R. Stewart)